Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option to subscribe to all topics and posts
+* Added: Possibility to unsubscribe from topics & forums inside the subscriptions overview
 * Added: Option to hide category name in breadcrumbs
 * Changed: Moved user subscription settings to the subscriptions overview
 * Changed: Minor design changes